background image

 Overview

-Shaped by a rare blend of design pedigree and real-world know-how, the project team includes Pat Bray of Bray Design, John DeCaro of All Ocean Yachts, seasoned captain Winston Clarke of Bigfish fame, Michael Kirschstein of Kirschstein Design, and David Darwent of D2 Project Management.
-Together they have crafted a long-range luxury motor yacht that is remarkably seaworthy, economical to operate, and refreshingly low maintenance, while packing in capabilities and amenities seldom found in this size class of superyacht.
+The collaboration brings together Pat Bray of Bray Design, John DeCaro of All Ocean Yachts, Winston Clarke, former captain of Bigfish, Michael Kirschstein of Kirschstein Design, and David Darwent of D2 Project Management.
+This rare blend of visionary design and practical sea time yields a yacht that is notably seaworthy, low in maintenance and operating costs, and endowed with amenities seldom encountered in this size class.

-A hallmark of the design is the extensive glazing that immerses owners and guests in their surroundings.
-The primary arrangement places a private owner’s deck directly aft of the wheelhouse, granting panoramic views from every part of the suite.
-This retreat extends onto a generous aft terrace that can be personalized as a lounging sanctuary, wellness or fitness zone, or sunrise coffee perch.
-It overlooks a vast multi-use tender deck engineered to carry an impressive array of craft and equipment: a primary tender up to 32’ (9.5m), a secondary up to 24’ (7.3m), multiple personal watercraft, a submarine, and smaller tenders—with the option to incorporate a helicopter touch-and-go.
-Once the fleet is launched, this working deck converts into a sprawling beach-style playground with easy water access, complemented by fold-down glass balconies to port and starboard that hover enticingly above the sea.
+Among its defining attributes is the extensive use of glass, immersing owners and guests in the surrounding seascape.
+The primary arrangement features an owner’s deck immediately aft of the wheelhouse, delivering sweeping views throughout the suite, alongside a spacious private aft terrace configurable for lounging or fitness.
+This terrace looks over a vast tender deck able to carry a wide array of craft and gear: a principal tender up to 32’ (9.5 m), a secondary up to 24’ (7.3 m), multiple smaller watercraft or even a submersible with additional tenders.
+The deck can also be arranged for helicopter touch‑and‑go.
+Once the fleet is launched, the area transforms into a vast beach club with effortless water access, complemented by fold‑out glass balconies to port and starboard that poise elegantly above the sea.

 Detailed Description